llausa/coder_academy_terminal_app/README.md

   There also are error messages around the email functionality.
 If the User tries to send an empty To-Do list, an error message will prompt the User to add To-Do Items to their list.

 ## Features:
-  Here is the scope of what Users can do:
   * Add To-Do Items

     When selecting the command 'add to-to', Users will be able to add to-do items onto the to-do list that they are working on.